ansys/pyoptislang/doc/source/user_guide/launch.rst

 You can either launch optiSLang locally or connect to a remote optiSLang instance.

 .. note::
-    When an optiSLang instance is no longer in use, you should always use the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method to terminate
+    When you are done using an optiSLang instance, you should always use the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method to
-    the instance gracefully.
-Thus, you should use the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class as a context manager to execute the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>`
+    shut down the instance gracefully.
+If you use the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class as a
-    method automatically, even when an exception is raised.
+    context manager, it executes the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` method automatically, even when an exception is raised.

 Launch optiSLang locally